Issue #1: HIGH TIDE is now available! Just visit the ‘ISSUES’ page to read the work of our wonderful contributors!

-The Creative Arts Journal for Creative Humans.
+The Creative Arts Journal for All Humans.

-Seafront Press is a small LGBTQIA+ and neurodiverse owned journal of creative arts based in Aberystwyth.
+Seafront Press is a small LGBTQIA+ owned journal of creative arts based in Aberystwyth.
 All content is published online and accessible via our website and Twitter.
 Check out our Twitter here for all the latest news on submission guidelines and themes!

 A chill.
 A doctor.
 Two sisters in danger.
 A demon crashing his way into the Halliwell manor.
 That’s how Season 3, Episode 22, of the American TV drama Charmed (1998-2006), starts.
 This TV show is a significant part of my childhood and seven years ago, I rewatched it, for the sake of reliving all my fond memories, connected with it.
 I had no idea what an emotional rollercoaster I was getting myself into.
 Charmed tells the story of three initially estranged sisters – Prue, Piper, and Phoebe Halliwell, who, in the pilot episode, learn that they’re ‘The Charmed Ones’; […]